 The initial decision around disclosure rests with the individual.
-Where a student discloses to the college, they should be advised per the provisions of the Data Protection Acts 2003- 2018, as to any relevant third-party dissemination and should be requested to expressly consent or dissent to same in writing.
+Where a student discloses to the HEI, they should be advised per the provisions of the Data Protection Acts 1988- 2018, as to any relevant third-party sharing and should be requested to provide their explicit consent to same in writing.

 Assessment of Need

-The assessment of need document must be completed for each student included in the FSD Return and should be maintained by the institution for verification and audit by the HEA.
+A needs assessment form must be completed for each student included in the FSD Resource Allocation Return (RAR) and should be maintained by the institution for verification and audit by the HEA.

-The Assessment of Need is the source document that determines the supports and accommodations that will be requested on the student’s behalf.
-Students’ participation in the assessment process is essential.
-It should be noted however that the document is a college document and the college is ultimately responsible for decisions on the most appropriate support plan to meet the needs of the student.
+The needs assessment form is the source document that determines the supports and accommodations that will be requested on the student’s behalf.
+Student participation in the assessment process is essential.
+It should be noted however that the document is the HEI’s document and the HEI is ultimately responsible for decisions on the most appropriate support plan to meet the needs of the student.

 To arrange an appointment with the Disability Support Services please email:firstname.lastname@example.org